Peter Plagens: Writing

 Plagens began writing for Artforum in 1966 and became a contributing editor in 1971 and an associate editor, West Coast in 1974.
 He was a senior writer and art critic for Newsweek from 1989 to 2003 and a contributing editor until 2010.
-Since 2011, he has written reviews and articles for The Wall Street Journal and blogged for the blogsite of the National Arts Journalism Program, ARTicles, since 2010.Sonoma State University.
-Black White Color Life: Recent Works on Paper by Laurie Fendrich and Peter Plagens, Rohnert Park, CA: Sonoma State University, 2017.
+Since 2011, he has written reviews and articles for The Wall Street Journal and blogged for the blogsite of the National Arts Journalism Program, ARTicles, since 2010.
 He has been published in The New York Times, The Los Angeles Times, Art in America, ARTnews, Art+Auction, The Nation, L.A.
-Weekly, and Bookforum, among many publications.Plagens, Peter.
-"Nick Miller: Drawing Life from Landscape," Nick Miller: Truckscapes—Landscapes from a Mobile Studio, Dublin: Rubicon Gallery, 2007.
+Weekly, and Bookforum, among many publications.
 Plagens has written catalogue essays for the artists Jim DeFrance, Tony DeLap, Don Gummer, Ron Linden, Nick Miller and Edward Ruscha, and for the exhibitions "Clay's Tectonic Shift: John Mason, Ken Price, and Peter Voulkos, 1956–1968" and "Pasadena to Santa Barbara" (both 2012).

 Plagens has also written two novels: The Art Critic (2008) and Time for Robo (1999).
 Time for Robo incorporates themes of time travel, perception, the nature of reality, and the end of time, among others.
 Reviewers compared its themes and "Chinese box," stories-within-stories style to the novels of Thomas Pynchon, Kurt Vonnegut, Jim Dodge, and Robert Coover.
 The Art Critic (2008) is a roman à clef satirizing the contemporary New York art world from the perspectives of a well-known art critic, a contemporary sculptor and an art publishing assistant.